 Depending on the severity of spinal cord injury and the intensity of rehabilitation, individuals with paraplegia may be able to walk again.
 Personal motivation is also essential to regaining the ability to walk, as well as other functions, following a spinal cord injury.

 Every time an individual practices a movement, the spinal cord is stimulated.
 Continuous repetition of a movement helps the spinal cord perceive a demand for that function, which promotes neuroadaptive changes.
-You must reteach your body how to walk again through repetitive, task-specific training.
+You may reteach your body how to walk again through repetitive, task-specific training.

 Regaining the ability to walk can involve:

-- leg strengthening exercises
+- leg range of motion and strengthening exercises

 - the use of assistive devices (walkers, parallel bars, crutches)

-- weight-bearing treadmill training
+- partial body weight supported treadmill training

 - aquatic therapy